Ways DBT Will Help You Handle Distress in Life

 - Interpersonal Effectiveness – Clients learn how they can get their needs met more effectively, especially when facing distress.
 Therapists look at different ways in which their clients can learn how to ask for what they want in life.
 They also are taught how to assert themselves in a positive manner and know when to say no when needed.
 They also are taught to set down boundaries that will let them build better relationships and have more self-respect.

-- Creating a Wiser Mind – Another thing that mindfulness can do is teach a person to strengthen their communication skills and leads them to a “higher self”.
-This “higher self” is found in what is known as the “wise mind”.
-This is a skill that helps people to access an aspect of their self that is calmer and can be more intuitive on how to go forward in stressful situations.
+- Creating a Wiser Mind – mindfulness can teach a person to strengthen their communication skills and self regulation skills this can lead them to access an aspect of their self that is calmer and can be more intuitive and show how to go forward in stressful situations.

-- Radical Acceptance – DBT teaches clients how to consciously learn how to actually accept distress instead of pushing against it.
-When things in life don’t go as one planned or hoped, it can often be very easy to feel wounded or upset over it.
-However, when a person practices radical acceptance they will learn how to navigate through these experiences.
-They are taught to acknowledge the reality of it.
-This doesn’t mean they should just give up.
-Instead, it’s a process of letting the pain one is feeling to be logically processed.
+- Radical Acceptance – DBT teaches clients how to consciously learn how to accept distress instead of pushing against it.
+When things in life don’t go as one planned or hoped.
+Clients are taught how to acknowledge reality as it is.

 Distress Can Be Toxic

-When a person experiences too much stress and distress in their lives, it can actually be toxic to their health and overall well-being.
-Different research has shown that those who have grown up in dysfunctional families tend to be four times more likely to end up suffering from dependency and substance abuse problems.
+When a person experiences too much stress and distress in their lives, it can be toxic to their health and overall well-being.
+Research has shown that those who grown up in dysfunctional families tend to be four times more likely to end up suffering from a Personality Disorder and substance abuse issues.

 DBT can help clients with these problems to cope better with their emotional pain and feelings of hopelessness.